exasol/tutorials/tls/doc/tls_introduction.md

 The words "keystore" and "truststore" are often used as synonyms.
 This is not precise.
 Truststores are a specific subset of keystores containing someone else’s public keys or certificates.
 If you install root CA certificates on a machine, they go into a truststore.

-In the Java world the distinction is very strict.
+> [!TIP] In the Java world the distinction is very strict.
 When the official documentation says "keystore," it really only refers to the place where you store your own keys.

 ### Disabling authentication